Covid continues to restrain the recovery

 Central banks planning to scale back support

-Growth will likely remain strong enough to allow the US Federal Reserve to slow its asset purchase programme later this year.
+Economic activity will likely remain strong enough to allow the US Federal Reserve to slow its asset purchase programme later this year.
 It may begin by reducing its purchases of mortgage-backed securities (currently $40 billion per month, alongside $80 billion of US Treasuries).
 Given the strength of the US housing market, this seems an unnecessary level of policy support.
 There may also be recognition that monetary policy cannot help fix the supply chain constraints facing the US economy.
 In fact, stimulating the economy in a period of supply shortages could be counterproductive.

 It also looks very likely that the European Central Bank will end its Pandemic Emergency Purchase Programme (PEPP) as planned in March next year.
 “The first P in PEPP stands for pandemic, not permanent,” quipped the President of Germany’s Bundesbank.
 This means that the ECB’s asset purchases will fall from some €240 billion per quarter currently to €60 billion by the second quarter of 2022.